gordonkoschinsky/threadsafepubsub/README.md

 ```
 #!python

-    import threadsafepub as tpub
+from threadsafepub import pub as tpub

 tpub.sendMessage("someTopic", somedata="Some Data")
 ```